4 Valuable Info You Need To Know About IRS’ One Time Forgiveness

 There are three types of tax relief options you can apply for:

-The tax forgiveness and relief programs offered by the IRS include the following:
+The IRS one time forgiveness and relief programs offered by the IRS include the following:

 - Installment agreement (IA) – The most common repayment period is 72 months.
 This is recommended if you can’t pay your tax debt, including penalties and interest, in full.